Jjinppang

 Jjinppang (찐빵) is a steamed bun, typically filled with red bean paste with bits of broken beans and bean husk.
 Traditional jjinppang is made of sourdough fermented using the yeast in makgeolli (rice wine), but younger varieties such as hoppang are often made without fermentation.
 Warm jjinppang is softer than baked breads due to the higher moisture content, but it hardens as it cools.
 Thus it is recommended to eat while the bun is still hot.
-Hardened jjinppang can be steamed again before eaten.
+Hardened jjinppang can be steamed again before being eaten.

 Jjinppang is a specialty product of Anheung Township in Hoengseong County, Gangwon Province.
-In the township, there is Anheung Jjinppang Village where 17 steameries that make Anheung-jjinppang (안흥찐빵).
+In the township, there is Anheung Jjinppang Village with 17 steameries that make Anheung-jjinppang (안흥찐빵).
 Since 1999, the township also hosts Anheung Jjinppang Festival in every October.